-The goals of alternative treatments for asthma are to bolster the body’s ability to protect itself from asthma triggers and to strengthen the lungs and immune and hormonal systems.
-As is the case with many alternative treatments for any disease or condition, opinions are often mixed as to the efficacy of some treatment methods, and research is often minimal in comparison to traditional medicine treatments.
+The goal of alternative treatments for asthma is to bolster the body’s ability to protect itself from asthma triggers and to strengthen the lungs and immune and hormonal systems.
+As with many alternative treatments for any condition, opinions are often mixed as to the efficacy of some treatment methods.
+Research is often minimal in comparison to traditional medicine treatments.

 - Ginkgo extract has been shown to reduce inflammation.